-Guidelines recommend starting routine screening for bowel cancer from age 45 years in order to detect for signs of colon cancer or noncancerous colon polyps and even earlier if there is a family history of bowel cancer or Familial adenomatous polyposis or risk factors.
+Guidelines recommend starting routine screening from age 45 years in order to detect for signs of colon cancer or noncancerous colon polyps and even earlier if there is a family history of bowel cancer or Familial adenomatous polyposis or risk factors.

 The benefit of screening is that cancer is detected early, managed and increases the chance of successful recovery and outcomes.
 Speak to your doctor about the most appropriate screening in your circumstance.
 The following screening techniques are used:

 - Computed tomography (CT or CAT) colonography.